How to experimentally evaluate the adiabatic condition for quantum annealing: Rabi oscillation

 \subsection{Dynamics with non-adiabatic conditions}

-We explain the dynamics of our system when the non-adiabatic transitions occur at the second and fourth step.
-Here, for simplicity, we assume that the RWA is valid.
-Due to the non-adiabatic transitions, in general, our prepared state at time $t_{1}$ is not an energy eigenstate but a superposition state of the energy eigenstates.
-Similarly the non-adiabatic transition also occurs from $t_{1}+\tau$ to $2t_{1}+\tau$.
-We will explain that these non-adiabatic transitions cause high frequency oscillations in our scheme.
+We explain the dynamics of our system when the non-adiabatic transitions occur in the second and fourth steps.
+Here, for simplicity, we assume that RWA is valid.
+Owing to the non-adiabatic transitions, in general, our prepared state at time $t_{1}$ is not an energy eigenstate; it is a superposition state of the energy eigenstates.
+Similarly, the non-adiabatic transition also occurs from $t_{1}+\tau$ to $2t_{1}+\tau$.
+We will explain that these non-adiabatic transitions cause high-frequency oscillations in our scheme.